marcotoronto/rdm-test/content/03_create_readme.md

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/angel-congrats.jpg" width="300"/>
 </p>
-You are now ready to write up a good README file so other researchers can understand your dataset with no problems!
+You are now ready to write up a good README file so other researchers can understand your project with no problems!

-Please see a very simple README template we prepared for you to re-use at the top of this page or [here](https://ubc-library-rc.github.io/rdm/content/exercise_files/UBC_README.txt).

 <br>

 ---